| Group | 14 | Melting point | 327.46 oC, 621.428 oF, 600.61 K |

 Natural abundance

-Lead is obtained chiefly from the mineral galena by a roasting process.
-At least 40% of lead in the UK comes from secondary lead sources such as scrap batteries and pipes.
+Lead is chiefly obtained from the mineral galena by a roasting process.
+At least 40% of lead in the UK is recycled from secondary sources such as scrap batteries and pipes.

 Electronegativity (Pauling scale) |